JulianDroske/C15/README.md

 ```

 The wallpaper engine is built under Qt 5.9.0 with MSVC2019 32-bit
-It's originally from another open source project, which I cannot remember the link.
+It's originally from another open source project, but I cannot remember the link.
 Deleted UI and custom web page path support.
 Web pages are at C15S/www

 All executable binary files are all compatible with Windows7 32-bit and newer versions.